Terms and Conditions Template

 apple terms and conditions sample

-I also like how Apple provides links to additional policies relevant to their consumers directly within their terms and conditions, shown below.
+Apple also provides links to additional policies relevant to their consumers directly within their terms and conditions, shown below.

 apple terms and conditions sample 2